 - Preventing relapse

-Hospitalization in Severe Cases of Anorexia
+Hospital Treatment for Severe Cases of Anorexia Nervosa

 In cases of life-threatening underweight, rapid weight loss, or severe physical complications, inpatient admission may be required, even against the patient’s will.
-This also applies to serious psychiatric conditions and risk of suicide or severe self-harm.
+This also applies to serious psychiatric conditions and the risk of suicide or severe self-harm.

-Improving Self-Esteem and Social Skills
+Improving Self-Esteem and Social Skills in Anorectic Patients

-A core element of psychotherapy includes cognitive-behavioral therapy (CBT).
+A core element of psychotherapy includes cognitive-behavioural therapy (CBT).
 Patients are encouraged to challenge dysfunctional thoughts linked to eating disorders.
 A major focus is on how the patient views their body and weight, which deeply impacts self-esteem.
 Existing beliefs are questioned, and new, reality-based thoughts are developed.

 Depending on individual needs, creative therapy, animal-assisted therapy, mindfulness, body image group work, and social-pedagogical planning may be included.
 Before discharge, stress tests, such as therapeutic leave to the patient’s home environment, are crucial to practice applying clinic-learned skills in daily life and build confidence for the future.